 Laminate flooring is great for use throughout the home, due to its easy installation, low cost, and likeness for real wood.

 However, LVT is highly moisture resistant.
 This makes it suitable for rooms with high humidity, and in situations where you might expect puddles of water to collect (such as bathrooms and near sink areas, for example).

 Both laminate and LVT flooring can imitate more expensive materials, like solid wood and natural stone.
 However, they’re a less permanent solution, which gives you the freedom of changing the room design in years to come.

 LVT is created using 3D printing technology.
 The vinyl tiles can be printed with realistic-looking designs that mimic the grain of wood or the texture of slate, for example.

 Laminate flooring is made from layers of high-density fibreboard, known as HDF or hardboard.
 The layers ensure the laminate flooring is hardwearing, durable and rigid.
 Meanwhile, luxury vinyl tiles are made from layers of PVC vinyl.

 As we touched on above, both types of flooring are installed differently.

 After its invention, laminate flooring gained popularity because it was the first authentic wood-effect flooring that homeowners could install themselves, without hiring a professional.
 The flooring is never nailed or glued to the subfloor.
 Instead, it is installed using the “floating floor” system.
-This guide on the DIY Network offers instruction.

 Traditionally, luxury vinyl is installed by gluing tiles to the subfloor.
 Alternatively, some products come with adhesive backs, that can be peeled and stuck to the floor.
 Though, in recent years, manufacturers have created newer types of luxury vinyl tiles that can be fitted using the “floating floor” method too.